 Popping the “pills” out of their bubble packaging reveals the important details of the show, including location, date, and time.
 Hirst is using a very interesting design choice.
 The format of the invitation actually requires the invitee to interact with the package in order to find out the details of the event.
 It’s not often you see packaging or invitations that encourage interaction.
 This one does both.

 Standing out as an artist is important.
 For Damien Hirst, standing out begins as soon as people hold his invitation in their hand.
 The design relates to the themes that Damien addresses in his work, and it certainly encourages discussion among recipients.
 For that reason, this design is one of the best invitations we have ever seen.

-Artist Invitation - Damien Hirst is a creative package design in the Arts & Recreation industry.
+Artist Invitation - Damien Hirst is a creative packaging design in the Arts & Recreation industry.